-3.06 Personal Property
+4.06 Personal Property

-Personal Property may not be financed or listed as part of the total purchase transaction between the Borrower(s) and Property Seller.
+Personal Property may not be financed by the Minnesota Housing loan and may not be listed on the purchase agreement between the Borrower(s) and Property Seller for the purchase and sale of the real property financed by that loan.
 Only permanently affixed property (fixtures) are eligible for financing.

-3.07 Excess Property
+4.07 Excess Property